coolsnady/hcwallet/rpc/documentation/api.md

   - `uint32 output_index`: The output index of the transaction this output originates from.

-  - `int64 amount`: The output value (counted in Atoms) of the unspent transaction output.
+  - `int64 amount`: The output value (counted in Satoshis) of the unspent transaction output.

   - `bytes pk_script`: The output script of the unspent transaction output.